-Hey, thank you for checking out my page!
+Hey there!
+Thank you for checking out my page!
 My name is Blair Bourassa and I am a Canadian writer.
 I have put together this little website to give my friends, acquaintances, and fans access to information about my writing.
 You can click on any of the links to read excerpts from my work.
 Feel free to show your support or leave comments!

 Awards and Publications

 In March of 2013, I won an award in the international Whispered Words short fiction competition for my short story “A Dream on Fire,” which was published in the Whispered Words Literary Anthology in Canada and the European literary journal Literatura ir Menas, as well as made into a short film in the USA.
 In 2012, my science-fiction piece “Meinong’s Jungle” was published in the California inter-arts journal Mission at Tenth, alongside the work of Daniel H.Wilson.
 My short story “Love is such an Old Fashioned Word” won the 2011 SLS short fiction first prize and was published in both The Walrus magazine in Canada and Black Warrior Review in the USA.
+I recently did a tour through eastern Europe, where I gave readings of my writing in several countries, and had short stories and poetry translated and published in several European languages.

-(2) A TV script version of my historical fiction espionage novel, The Fallen Angels (I already have it in cinematic screenplay format, but plan to divide it into about ten episodes, with cliffhangers at the end of each.) and a movie screenplay of my novella about the Angolan Civil War, The Idealist.
+Future projects include a plan for a TV script version of my historical fiction espionage novel, The Fallen Angels (I already have it in cinematic screenplay format, but plan to divide it into about ten episodes, with cliffhangers at the end of each.) and a movie screenplay of my novella about the Angolan Civil War, The Idealist.

-(3) A new set of short stories, including material satirizing the rise of modern fascism, and a number of other less politically-charged allegorical, noir, and surrealist stories.
+I hope to also put together a new set of short stories, including material satirizing the rise of modern fascism, and a number of other less politically-charged allegorical, noir, and surrealist stories.

 Please feel free to send any comments about my writing (or if you would like to simply make contact) to my email at: